Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/custom-pings.rst

     TelemetryController.submitExternalPing(type, payload, options)

 - ``type`` - a ``string`` that is the type of the ping, limited to ``/^[a-z0-9][a-z0-9-]+[a-z0-9]$/i``.
-- ``payload`` - the actual payload data for the ping, should be a JSON style object.
+- ``payload`` - the actual payload data for the ping, has to be a JSON style object.
 - ``options`` - optional, an object containing additional options:
    - ``addClientId``- whether to add the client id to the ping, defaults to ``false``
    - ``addEnvironment`` - whether to add the environment data to the ping, defaults to ``false``